-Give your child the choice of how much of a particular veggie they want.
-Just before you plate up ask them ‘would you like four pieces of broccoli or three?’
+Give your child the choice of how much of a particular veggie they want – it’s actually better than just sneaking veggies into meals.
+Before you plate up ask them ‘would you like four pieces of broccoli or three?’
 They’ll likely choose the lower option, but they’ll feel like they have a choice in what they’re given and feel awfully grown up!

 Get the kids involved with food shopping as much as possible.
 Bring them to the supermarket with you and have them pick out what vegetables the family should eat.
 Then have them help you out in the kitchen with prep to get them more involved.